s-ilent/SMSM-PSO2/README.md

 Transparent objects rendered after the normal deferred passes will fail to dump shaders.
 I think it's because the result is too big, as transparent objects have really really big shaders that try to calculate all the lighting for them.
 It seems kind of excessive, but for non-emissive objects it makes sense.
 At the same time, I think it might be a bottleneck for old GPUs...

 A number of passes, such as FXAA and TAA, are rendered after the final output is composited to sRGB space.

-Most materials will start with a similar piece of code to do dithering when the camera is too close.
-This is also used for some types of transparency on items.

-The buffer layout opaque shaders write to seems to be like this.
-* o0.xyz : Albedo
-* o0.w : Scene-dependant ambient power
-* o1.x : Metallic or specular intensity
-* o1.y : Roughness
-* o1.z : If >0.5, the material is specular.
-Otherwise, it is metallic.
-* o1.w : Occlusion
-* o2.xyz : Normals
-* o2.w : Unused
-* o3.xyz : Emission
-* o3.w : Unused
-* o4.xy: Screen-space blur factor (i.e. velocity for motion blur)
-* o4.zw : Unused

-Note that non-metallic objects have a specular colour of white.

 ## License
 The unique code in this repository is under the MIT license.